Phelsuma grandis: Description

-This lizard reaches a total length of 9-11″ (23-28cm), with females generally being smaller than males.
+This lizard reaches a total length of 9–11″ (23–28cm), with females generally being smaller than males.
 The body colour is bright green or, rarely, bluish green.
 A red stripe extends from the nostril to the eye.
 On the back there are typically red coloured dots or bars.
 These red markings are quite variable, and in some cases, completely absent, though the line extending from the nostril to the eye is always present.
 Some specimens may have small blue spots.
 Adult specimens may have large sacs on their necks.
 These are stored calcium sacks.
 Young individuals of the species often exhibit much more red than their parents, but as time passes, many of the markings fade, to leave those that will stay for the remainder of the gecko's life.
 The underside of these animals is a creamy white ranging to an eggy yellow.
 When stressed, the colouration darkens, rendering the whole animal a dark green, and the red markings on the face and back more orange in hue.

 Distribution and habitat

 This species is widely distributed in northern and northwest Madagascar.
 There are a few recorded populations of this species also in Florida and Hawaii.
 It was introduced to Reunion Island in the mid-1990s and can be found in Mauritius, mainly in the northern part of the island at first, then in Floreal and in the upper Plaine Wilhems, and has since spread to such an extent that the species is considered a threat to the native biodiversity.
+Day Geckos specifically encroach on the habitats of Phelsuma cepediana, blue-tailed day gecko; Phelsuma guimbeaui, lowland forest day gecko; Phelsuma ornata, ornate day gecko; Phelsuma rosagularis, upland forest day gecko in Mauritius.